Merkel: German coalition talks to be tough, unclear when they'll end

 “Ultimately it’s necessary to take the time you need to create a stable foundation for a stable government,” he said, adding that Sunday’s talks could run into the night.

-Conscious that the SPD needs to sell the prospect of another grand coalition to grassroots members by ensuring any coalition deal bears the hallmarks of SPD policy, Schwesig said: “We’ve promised our members that we’ll negotiate until the other side squeals and we’ll do that.”
+Conscious that the SPD needs to ensure any coalition deal bears the hallmarks of SPD policy to sell it to grassroots members, Schwesig said: “We’ve promised our members that we’ll negotiate until the other side squeals and we’ll do that.”